iagocaran/P1RV/README.md

 ## Usage

-The projects generates an executable `P1RV`.
+The project generates an executable `P1RV`.
 You can move using ZQSD/WASD and the mouse.
 Fire using left click.
 Press escape to exit the game.

 ## Contact